TOP 5 ID TIPS: BARN OWLS

 BARN OWL NESTING

 Male and female Barn Owl pairs often stay together year-round, as long as both live.
 However, if one mate dies or disappears, the other will readily find another.
 Males feed females while they incubate eggs and brood the chicks, and females typically prepare the nest on their own.
 Female Barn owls have been known to shred their own pellets and line the nest with the material before laying their eggs.
 Female Barn Owls consume the feces of their young for the first 10 days of the chick's lives to keep the nest clean.
 After this, the young usually defecate off the edge of the nest.
 Therefore, keeping your eyes out for owl feces, called “whitewash”, will help you find Barn Owl nest sites!

 Barn Owls are typically cavity nesters; and will also nests in cliffs, banks, caves, buildings, nest boxes, or abandoned nests of other birds.
-Females usually lay 4-7, and occasionally up to 16, dull-white, elongated eggs, laid asynchronously every 2-3 days.
+Females usually lay 4-7, and occasionally more, dull-white, elongated eggs, laid asynchronously every 2-3 days.
 The incubation period is 29-35 days.

 Barn Owl chicks in a cliff nest in western Montana.